 The role of transmission and education in a unique profession

-As part of his new role, Pierre Hermé will chair the Institut Culinaire de France Education Committee.
+As part of his new role, Pierre Hermé will chair the Institut Culinaire de France Academic Board.
 As such, he will have an advisory role for the teaching teams in order to share the highest level of quality in the transmission of know-how.

 Students will have the opportunity to attend several of his lectures during their training.
 They will have the honour of receiving their diploma from Pierre Hermé at the end of their studies.